 "if you're looking for escapist television, this one certainly fulfils that brief and then some" - The Times

 Science documentary about space military technology and anti-satellite weapons.

-Health documentary presented by Fiona Phillips.This press release has more info about the programme.
-The programme was watched by 3.2million viewers on its first transmission.
+Health documentary.
+Fiona Phillips explores the latest scientific research into the perception, experience and management of stress.This press release has more info about the programme.
+The programme was watched by 3.2 million viewers on its first transmission.

 "Some interesting truths about Britain's drinking habits" - RadioTimes

 "Sobering... but Javid has plenty of fun along the way." - Daily Mail

 Science documentary.
 Marcus du Sautoy demystifies the hidden world of algorithms, revealing where these 2,000-year-old problem-solvers came from, how they work and what they have achieved.
 The programme was nominated for a 2016 Learning on Screen award.

 Horizon travels to the South Pole to tell the inside story of the greatest scientific quest of our time.
 In March 2014, a team of astronomers stunned the scientific world when they announced that their BICEP2 telescope at the South Pole had possibly detected a signal of “gravitational waves” from the early universe.
 This is the inside story of the hunt for gravitational waves from the beginning of time.
 How the BICEP2 team came close to making one of the greatest discoveries of the century – and what happened when it all began to unravel.
 You can read more about the story here.

 Health magazine show presented by Michael Mosley, Chris van Tulleken, Gabriel Weston and Saleyha Ahsan examining the science behind the headlines.
 It was watched by an audience of up to 3.4 million and was winner of the 2015 Banff World Media Festival Rockie Awards.